Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Tearjerker

-- The entire confrontation concerning Pontiff Olivia in Another Path.
-As in the Normal Path, regular citizens are driven into a frenzy by Olivia to 'sacrifice' the Earthbound and other denizens of the Underground to 'give more power unto Lavos'.
-Unlike the Normal Path, Cain decides to help Schala and the others protect the fleeing refugees instead of holding the mob off.
+- The entire confrontation concerning High Priestess Olivia.
+Regular citizens are driven into a frenzy by Olivia to 'sacrifice' the Earthbound and other denizens of the Underground to 'give more power unto Lavos'.
+Cain chooses to help Schala and the others protect the fleeing refugees by holding the mob off.
 Unfortunately, this allows Olivia to set a trap that ends up killing all of said refugees, despite the Coalition's best efforts.
 Cain is once more consumed by rage leading to a “boss fight” with Olivia, while Eiric and the others are forced to put down the maddened mob that have turned their sights on them.
 A single line from Eiric proceeds to hammer home not only the hopelessness of the situation, but forces Tristan, Zhao, Eva, and ESPECIALLY Schala to finally confront the reality that the 'paradise' they believed they lived in had become nothing more than a hypocritical lie.

 Tristan: You aren't actually suggesting we put down our own people?!